f5devcentral/f5-rseries-training/docs/monitoring_rseries.rst

 Accessing the F5OS API
 ======================

-The F5OS platform API’s for the rSeries applainces can be reached on port 8888.
+The F5OS platform API’s for the rSeries appliances can be reached on port 8888.
 In this document we will use the Postman tool to access rSeries F5OS platform layer API’s.
 You can download the Postman tool at:

 https://www.postman.com/downloads/